 Side Effects and Drug Interactions of Tylenol

-Though Tylenol is considered to be safe by most consumers, like most medications, Tylenol does have side effects and interacts with a number of medications.
+Though Tylenol is considered to be safe by most consumers, like most medications, Tylenol may cause side effects and interactions with a number of medications.
 The majority of interactions and the most severe adverse event, liver damage are due to Tylenol’s action on the liver.

 Due to its toxic effects on the liver, Tylenol has drug interactions such as:

 - Over-the-counter cough and cold medication containing acetaminophen